 Boats on seaford beach

 Thank you for choosing Premier Lets to find your new home.
-Premier Lets are members of the Association of Residential Letting Agents (ARLA) giving you the assurance you will receive the highest level of integrity and customer service.
-All tenants’ monies are kept in a separate clients’ account and are protected.
-We are also members of the Property Ombudsman and abide to their Code of Conduct, copies of which are available on request or can be downloaded from their website; www.tpos.co.uk.
+Premier Lets are members of the Association of Residential Letting Agents (ARLA Propertymark) giving you the assurance you will receive the highest level of integrity and customer service.
+All tenants’ monies are kept in a separate clients’ account and are protected with Property Mark.
+We are also members of the Property Ombudsman (TPO) and abide to their Code of Conduct, copies of which are available on request or can be downloaded from their website; www.tpos.co.uk.

-Premier Lets have the largest selection of properties for rental, if you register your details with us we will send you any new properties coming on directly to your phone.
+Premier Lets have the largest selection of properties for rental, if you register your details with us we will text or email you as soon as new properties become available.
 We will arrange your viewings and have courtesy vehicles if you require transport.

 See the Government Guide on how to rent here

 Once you have found a suitable property you will need to make your offer.
 Once agreed with the landlord you will be required to pay a holding deposit of £200 to reserve the property for you subject to contract and receiving satisfactory references.
-The property will be taken off the market while references are obtained but the Landlord may decide to remarket the property if there are undue delays in obtaining the references.
-The holding fee is non-returnable unless the Landlord withdraws or you withdraw your offer within 24 hours and referencing has not yet commenced.
-The holding deposit will be offset against reference and office admin costs.
+The property will be taken off the market while references and right to rent checks are obtained.

 At this stage you should make no definite arrangements to move into the above property.
 Should your tenancy proceed you will be responsible for your own moving costs and you must also insure your personal belongings.
 Please ensure there is mobile phone and internet reception at the property if this is important to you.